We've independently reviewed this article to make sure it's as accurate as we can make it.

 There’s not much point if you can’t relax without needing to get right back up and fix the heater again.
 Thankfully, you’re not alone – this is quite a common issue.

-If your propane heater keeps shutting off, itIf your propane heater keeps shutting off, it’s important to check the tilt switch, clean the pilot light and gas line, and try moving the thermocouple.
-If it still shuts off, it could be worth replacing the propane heater’s gas line altogether.
+If your propane heater keeps shutting off, itIf your propane heater keeps shutting off, it’s important to check the tilt switch and sensors, clean the pilot light and gas line, and try moving the thermocouple.

 However, that’s just the short version.
 Let’s dive into the details below, and I’ll cover what each step does and how best to do it.
 These tips should mean that you can make sure your propane heater will stay on for good.